-These chai flavoured marshmallows are infused with the classic spiced tea.
+These chai tea flavoured marshmallows are infused with the classic spiced tea.
 An easy twist to bring warming spices into homemade marshmallows.
-These chai tea flavoured marshmallows are just like a chai tea latte in marshmallow form!
+These chai marshmallows are just like a chai tea latte in light and airy marshmallow form!

 What is Chai Tea?